 Currently, we do not make inferences to the user, but let the user decide what he wants to infer.
 Studies in this area can be made in order to identify information that can be omitted from the user without affecting the overall analysis.
 Another interesting research is to automatically identify patterns in the game flow.
 Lastly, we plan on working in different graph visualization layouts and run experiments to evaluate the aspects of learnability using the provenance graph in order to understand better the story.

-Acknowledgments
+Acknowledgment

 We would like to thank CNPq, FAPERJ, and CAPES for the financial support.